 The Graduate Certificate in Game Design offers a practice-oriented approach to the art and science of game making.

-The Game Design Graduate Certificateoffers a practice-oriented approach to the art and science of game making.
-The program emphasizes visual design and programming for video games, and fosters conceptual understanding of the principles of game design for all varieties of games – from educational board games to iPhone games.
+The Graduate Certificate in Game Designoffers a practice-oriented approach to the art and science of game making.
+The program emphasizes visual design and programming for video games, and fosters conceptual understanding of the principles of game design for all varieties of games—from educational board games to iPhone games.

 How to Apply Learn more about the application process and requirements.